wp-plugins/speed-contact-bar/README.txt

 add_filter( 'speed_contact_bar_icons', 'change_speed_contact_bar_icons' );`

 = Add style sheets for the search box =
-The example appends some Cascading Style Sheets code for the search form inserted by the previous function.
+The following function appends some Cascading Style Sheets code for the search form inserted by the previous function.

+At the end the function returns the changed CSS code.

 `// describe what the function should do
 // passed parameter: a string of CSS